Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the consequences of non-compliance with air emissions regulations?

-Installations that exceed the permitted emission must be improved.
+Installations that exceed the permitted emission must be remediated.
 Before ordering major improvement works, the authorities must request the operator of the installation to submit improvement proposals.
-The authorities specify the time limit for improving the concerned installation.
-No improvement must be made if the installation is shut down within the time limit set for improvement.
+The authorities specify the time limit for remediation of the concerned installation.
+No remediation must be made if the installation is shut down within the time limit set for remediation.

-In urgent cases, the authorities must order improvements as a precautionary measure.
+In urgent cases, the authorities must order remediation as a precautionary measure.
 In an emergency, they may issue operating restrictions or order the shutdown of the installation.

 Failure to comply with limitations of emissions may lead to administrative penalties in the form of monetary fines.